The Best Home Barista Espresso Machine & Grinder Setups

 This is my Gaggia Classic 2003.
 Cost me £100.

-I was lucky, the Gaggia Classic does tend to hold its value a lot more now than it did back then, so if you’re looking for a used classic now it’ll probably cost you a bit more.
+I was lucky, the Gaggia Classic does tend to hold its appreciate a lot more now than it did back then, so if you’re looking for a used classic now it’ll probably cost you a bit more.

 If I’d have started out with a £3k setup, it wouldn’t have crafted a blind bit of difference to me in initially, at least in terms of taste, and I probably wouldn’t have begun to experience the fairly subtle benefits that a setup of this calibre may have provided, for at least a couple of years.